misteryco/some_shell_commands/README.md

 ## Features

-- A set of commonly used DB shell commands for popular DBMS like MySQL, PostgreSQL, MongoDB, etc.
+- A set of commonly used DB shell commands.
 - Easy to modify and extend for your own needs.
-- Organized by database type to make it easier to find the commands you need.

 ## Installation

 1. Clone the repository: